Everson-Menezes/CloneMacOSCalculator/README.md

 ## Getting Started

-This project is a starting point to learn how a Flutter application is it develop.

-This is my a technical playground to learn Flutter.
+This project is a starting point to learn how a Flutter application is it develop as well as a technical playground to learn dart language.

 A few resources to get you started if this is your first Flutter project: